Sohila-Hashem/FS-CLI-like/readme.md

 ## Precautions

--   every command **must** end with a **semi-color (\;)** to distinguish the content of every command.
+-   every command **must** end with a **semi-color (\;)** to distinguish the content of it.
 -   every **command** is **case-sensitive**. so you must follow the command pattern as described.
--   you can add as many commands as possible in the file in one change, but take into consideration that the commands will not be executed sequentially as defined.
+-   you can add as many commands as possible in the file in one change but, take into consideration that the commands will not run sequentially as defined.
     > it is recommended to use each command at a time to avoid any strange output.

 # Tech Stack